statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

 #### Intuitions about the Regularization of VAEs

 The regularity expected from the latent space of a variational autoencoder is crucial to making the generative process effective.
-This regularity can be understood through two main properties:
+This regularity can be understood through two main properties listed above (**Continuity** and **Completeness**.)

-- **Continuity**: Two points that are close in the latent space should produce similar outputs when decoded.
-This means that small changes in the latent representation should lead to small changes in the generated data, ensuring a smooth transition across the latent space.
-- **Completeness**: Any point sampled from the latent space should produce a meaningful output when decoded.
-This ensures that the entire latent space is used effectively, without empty or meaningless regions.

 A key difference between a regular and an irregular latent space lies in the ability to satisfy these properties.
 The fact that VAEs encode inputs as distributions rather than single points is important but not sufficient on its own to ensure continuity and completeness.
 Without well-defined regularization, the model may ignore the distributional encoding and behave similarly to a standard autoencoder, which could lead to overfitting.
 This overfitting could occur if the encoder returns distributions with very small variances (effectively collapsing to single points) or if the means of the distributions are very far apart, leading to discontinuities in the latent space.

 To address these issues, VAEs employ a regularization term that controls both the covariance matrix and the mean of the latent distributions returned by the encoder.
 In practice, this regularization is implemented by encouraging the encoded distributions to be close to a standard normal distribution (mean zero and unit variance).
 By doing so: